aurelia/aurelia/docs/user-docs/getting-to-know-aurelia/components/bindable-properties/bindable-coercion.md

 ## Coercing primitive types

-Currently coercion for four primitive types are supported out-of-the-box.
+Currently coercing four primitive types are supported out-of-the-box.
 These are `number`, `string`, `boolean`, and `bigint`.
 The coercion functions for these type are respectively `Number(value)`, `String(value)`, `Boolean(value)`, and `BigInt(value)`.

 {% hint style="warning" %}
-Be mindful when dealing with `bigint` as the `BigInt(value)` will throw if the `value` cannot be converted to bigint; for example `null`, `undefined` or non-numeric string literal etc.
+Be mindful when dealing with `bigint` as the `BigInt(value)` will throw if the `value` cannot be converted to bigint; for example `null`, `undefined`, or non-numeric string literal.
 {% endhint %}

 ## Coercing to instances of classes